txt/fse16/doc/ethics.md

 # Ethics

 "Software engineers generate options faster than society can recognize,  faster than lawyers can understand, and faster than courts can react.
-While everyone else catches up, it will be up to use to fret and worry and decide what options are (are not) imposed on society.
-And understand this-- when the world does catch up, they may question, condone, even prosecute those decisions."
+While everyone else catches up, it will be up to us to fret and worry and decide what options are (are not) imposed on society.
+And know this-- when the world does catch up, they may question, condone, even prosecute our decisions."
 -- timm

 Before we begin (from the Markkula Center for Applied Ethics):